-Members are encouraged to submit motions online as early as possible to allow assessment of the motions and distribution of the Business Paper before the Conference.
-Under LGNSW Rules, the latest date motions can be accepted for inclusion in the Business Paper is 12 midnight (AEDT) on Monday 25 September 2022 (28 days prior to Conference).
+- Motion submission will open on Monday 24 July 2023. - Members are encouraged to submit motions online as early as possible before 15 September 2023, to allow assessment of the motions and distribution of the Business Paper before the Conference. - Under LGNSW Rules, the latest date motions can be accepted for inclusion in the Business Paper is 12 midnight (AEDT) on Sunday 15 October 2023 (28 days prior to Conference).